The Dynamic Post Types module allows you to register and manage custom post types from your WordPress admin, in Tools > Post Types menu.

 Should the permalink structure provide for pagination.
 Defaults to true.

-ACF Extended: Add an "Archive" Options Page as submenu of the post type.
+Add an "Archive" Options Page as submenu of the post type.

 An array of labels for this post type.
 By default, post labels are used for non-hierarchical post types and page labels for hierarchical ones.

-Default: if empty, 'name' is set to value of 'label', and 'singular_name' is set to value of 'name'.
+Default: if empty, name is set to value of label, and singular_name is set to value of name.

 The string to use to build the read, edit, and delete capabilities.